 Want to know how to stop bloating?
 If you're feeling sluggish and uncomfortable there are some simple tricks you can try to beat your bloated belly!

-You’ve just eaten a big meal and now you’re feeling bloated, experiencing stomach pain and wondering how you can quickly get rid of bloating.
+You’ve just eaten a big meal and now you’re feeling bloated, experiencing stomach pain and wondering how you can quickly get yourself back to feeling your best.
 We’ve all been there.

 Or perhaps there’s a more long-term reason for your bloating – is it that time of month?
 Or do you have a food intolerance or allergy you’re unaware of?

-While there are many bloated stomach causes, it’s not always clear how to stop that bloated feeling in its tracks!
-If you need a solution that works and a natural one at that, we have 12 ways to stop bloating that actually work.
-So you can kiss goodbye to that bloated belly without the ridiculous exercise regime!
+While there are many bloated stomach causes, it’s not always clear how to stop that overly full feeling in its tracks!
+If you need a solution that works and a natural one at that, we have 13 ways to stop bloating that actually work.
+So you can kiss goodbye to that inflated belly without the ridiculous exercise regime!